 Kim Jong Un Willing To Denuclearize If Given Security Guarantees, Putin Says

-If North Korea is given security guarantees, Kim Jong Un would be willing to denuclearize, Russian President Vladimir Putin said after talks with Kim Thursday.
-The two met face-to-face for the first time, on Russky Island in eastern Russia.
+If North Korea is given security guarantees, Kim Jong Un would be willing to denuclearize, Russian President Vladimir Putin said after talks with Kim on Thursday.
+Their first face-to-face meeting took place on Russky Island in eastern Russia.

 No major agreements came out of the meeting between the two leaders.
 But they said they were satisfied with the talks, which lasted two hours — twice as long as originally planned.
 According to Putin, they exchanged opinions on what should be done to improve the situation on the Korean Peninsula.
 Kim described the conversation as "candid and meaningful."
 Russian state TV reported that several bottles of champagne were brought into the room where the delegations were meeting.